hgschmie/factorio-miniloader-redux/README.md

 Starting with version 0.7.0, Miniloader supports

 * [Matt's Logistics](https://mods.factorio.com/mod/matts-logistics) belt tiers with miniloaders.
 Activated if the module is detected.
+* [Krastorio 2](https://mods.factorio.com/mod/Krastorio2) belt tiers with miniloaders.
+Activated if the module is detected.

 I am open to support additional tiers from other mods (such as Bob's mods).
 As I don't play those myself, I have not added them but doing so is pretty straightforward (look at `scripts/templates.lua`).